2megaoctets/samples/README.md

 # Dirt-Samples
-Set of samples used in Dirt
+Set of samples used in SuperDirt